devoply-dev/cmdanime/README.md

 # Project Title

-This project is for Japanese Anime lovers to easily download Animes without interuption e.g ads
+This project is for Japanese Anime lovers to easily download Animes without interuption e.g ads and prevent clickbait

 ## Installation